Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Board Reporting Data

-Data feed workbook supporting the Board Reporting Pack.
+Data feed module supporting the Board Reporting Pack.
 Governance posture scores, risk summary, framework compliance status, and implementation progress with working formulas.

 Excel · 28 tasks